rmacnak/primordialsoup/docs/design.md

  - expression evaluation with access to local slots
  - resumable exceptions
  - generators
- - continutations, full or delimited
+ - continuations, full or delimited
  - corountines or other kinds cooperative multi-threading

 The simplest implementation allocates activation objects for each method or closure invocation and executes the program by manipulating these objects.
 Most program time, however, is spent in simple sends and returns.
 Primordial Soup avoids the allocation and indirection costs of such an implementation by running execution on a mostly conventional stack.